 - For those that are vaccinated, you may travel interisland with no problems as of 6/4/20221.

 It depends on your travel style; however, I do have two favorite types of accommodations that can keep you and your travel companions safe: your own vacation rental with Turnkey, Agoda, and off-the-beaten-path camping/cabins with HipCamp.

 This is a loaded question with multiple answers depending on your interests, time of year, and of course which island you are visiting.
 Currently, I live on Maui which has a bit of everything; thus, the Valley Isle has something for everybody.
 However, I have also lived on Kauai and visited all the major Hawaiian Islands.

 My number one tip for discovering things to do in Hawaii is to use Viator or HawaiiActivities.com to locate a local tour operator that can customize your activities.
 For my island by island favorites, see below.

 Island by Island Favorite Tours

 What if you live on one of the Hawaiian Islands and want to visit a neighbor island (interisland travel)?

 There have been many changes opening and closing interisland travel in the Hawaiian Islands since the beginning of Covid-19 in March 2020.
 The most recent change with interisland travel is like the pre-test for visitors coming from the continental United States.
-All Hawaii residents will need to test negative 72-hours prior to visiting Maui and Kauai.
+As of May 7th, vaccinated residents of Hawaii are able to travel inter-island with a travel passport showing vaccination.
+All other Hawaii residents will need to test negative 72-hours prior to visiting Maui, Big Island, and Kauai.
 In fact, Oahu has no pre-testing mandate from neighboring islands.
 You can view each Hawaiian island’s travel regulations here.